 When I was in high school, I was fascinated with World War II.
 I took a class on World War II and I guess my fascination continued into college because I majored in history and I took another course on World War II.
 I watched all 26 episodes of the World at War series (1973–74) on PBS several times.

 The thing I remember most clearly was the face at the end of the closing credits.
 The face was gaunt and mostly shadow.
 Deep dark shadows filled the hollows of the eyes and cheeks—especially the eyes.
 It was a haunting face, especially with the music and the flames which accompanied it.
 I never turned off the TV until I saw it.
 I think it was the face of a person from a concentration camp.

 The other thing I remember about that show was the episode called “Genocide.”
 This episode ends with the implementation of the “Final Solution.”
 It was the first time I saw the bulldozers.
-They were pushing heaps of emaciated bodies… The episode ended with the music and the flames and the face.
+You know, the ones that were pushing heaps of emaciated bodies… The episode ended with the music and the flames and the face.

 I’m not sure exactly what the attraction to World War II was all about.
 Part of the draw could have been something like a fourth grader being interested in dinosaurs.
 But I think a lot of it stemmed from puzzlement.
 I watched the shows and read the books to try to find something to help me make sense of it all.
 Episode 20, “Genocide,” only increased my confusion and fascination.

 Then I went to Dachau.
 Dachau bridged the gap.
-It was the prototype on which all the other camps where based.
-Intending to spend a couple of hours; my wife and I stayed for six.
+It was the prototype on which all the other camps were based.
+Intending to spend a couple of hours; my wife and I stayed for more than six.

 When the idea of the Holocaust is linked with the physicality of Dachau, it becomes real in a profound way.